The best chicken wings in every US state

 North Dakota: Shark Wings, Parrot’s Cay Tavern, Grand Forks

 You have to be tough to tolerate the Shark Wings at local treasure Parrot’s Cay Tavern.
-The dish is swimming in Shark Sauce, a spicy concoction that’s something between a Buffalo and barbecue sauce.
-You can pick your heat level from nine options: “40” is at the top of the scale and “25” is somewhat mid-level, but you’ll probably have to experiment a bit to find your own sweet spot.
+The dish is swimming in Shark Sauce, a spicy concoction that’s somewhere between Buffalo and barbecue.
+You can pick your heat level from nine options: 40 is at the top of the scale, but they say anything over 12 will make you sweat.
+There are plenty of milder flavors for the less brave.

 Ohio: jumbo wings, The Oak Tavern, Cincinnati

-There’s no chance of overly sauced wings at cozy sports bar The Oak Tavern.
-They’re rubbed, slow smoked, and grilled until nicely charred (or deep fried, if you’ve requested that) then served alongside myriad sauces in squeezy bottles.
-This means you can try out several different ones such as Sweet Memphis BBQ, Spicy Barbecue, Buffaloak, Spicy Garlic, and Carolina Gold.
-You’ll also get celery, carrots, and your choice of ranch or blue cheese dip.
+If you struggle to pick a sauce flavor, then cozy sports bar The Oak Tavern is the place for you.
+Their wings are rubbed, slow smoked, and grilled until nicely charred (or deep fried, if you’ve requested that) then served alongside a selection of sauces in squeezy bottles.
+This means you can try out several different flavors such as Sweet Memphis BBQ, Buffaloak, spicy berry, Jamaican Me Crazy, and Carolina Gold.
+Perfect for the indecisive.

 Oklahoma: Oklahoma Dry Rub wings, Mack’s Wings, Tulsa

-A whole shop dedicated to hot, fresh, intensely flavored wings, Mack’s Wings is a locally owned business – and it's relatively new, having opened its doors in 2019.
-It offers the classics: Buffalo and Lemon Pepper.
-But its original invention, Oklahoma Dry Rub, a mild, sweet, savory blend, is a flavor sensation.
-What’s more, you can have it on your fries too.
+Entirely dedicated to hot, fresh, intensely flavored wings, Tulsa's Mack’s Wings opened its doors in 2019 and quickly established itself as a go-to spot.
+It offers the classics, including Buffalo and lemon pepper.
+But its original invention, Oklahoma Dry Rub, a mild, sweet and savory blend, is a flavor sensation.
+Non meat-eaters can try it on their delicious cauliflower wings.

 Oregon: Hat Yai fried chicken wings, Hat Yai, Portland

-Perhaps a surprising spot to find the best chicken wings in the state, Hat Yai is a Southern Thai restaurant known for its curries and fried chicken.
+Perhaps a surprising spot to find the best wings in the state, Hat Yai is a Southern Thai restaurant known for its curries and fried chicken, with two locations in Portland.
 Order the Hat Yai fried chicken wings and you’ll get two large, juicy, free-range chicken joints with a pot of sweet tamarind dipping sauce and sticky rice.
-It’s everyone’s favorite order, and there are two locations in Portland where you can try them.
+If you're in the mood for a curry, there's the option to add a chicken wing on top.

-Korean fried chicken is famous for its light and crunchy batter, and at Crunchik’n, a Korean fusion joint with three outposts on the Jersey Shore, the dish is true to the restaurant's name.
+Korean fried chicken is famous for its light and crunchy batter.
+At Crunchik’n, a Korean fusion joint with three outposts on the Jersey Shore, the dish is true to the restaurant's name.
 Crunchik'n marinates its chicken for 24 hours, making it extra flavorful, after which the pieces are battered and fried until golden, then coated until dripping in a sauce of your choice.
-Soy Garlic is a no brainer for garlic fans.
+Soy garlic is a customer favorite.

-The Sweet Soy wings on the starters menu at posh pub The Shanty are a local favorite.
-Looking as appealing as they taste, they’re served totally drenched in a sweet, sticky ginger and chili sauce and loaded up with chopped scallions.
+The sweet soy wings on the appetizers menu at posh pub The Shanty are a local favorite.
+Looking as appealing as they taste, they’re served drenched in a sweet, sticky ginger and chili sauce and loaded up with chopped scallions.
 Be warned: the sauce is so heavenly, you’re going to want to lick the plate.

 South Carolina: Fiery Ron’s Smoked Chicken Wings, Home Team BBQ, Charleston

 For the best wings for miles, head to laid-back barbecue joint Home Team BBQ in Charleston.
-This outpost is the first and largest, but there are four other locations in the state.
-Decked out in reclaimed barn materials, it’s as Southern as it gets and a happening spot day and night.
-The main event: Fiery Ron’s Smoked Chicken Wings are slathered in dry rub, smoked, and served with Alabama white sauce and optional “Death Relish”, a delicious dip.
+There are five other locations in the state, but this is thje original and largest.
+Decked out in reclaimed barn materials, it's a happening spot day and night.
+The main event is Fiery Ron’s Smoked Chicken Wings, slathered in dry rub, smoked, and served with Alabama white sauce and optional 'Death Relish' dip.

 South Dakota: World Famous Hot Wings, Circus Sports Bar & Grill, Aberdeen

-Though they might not actually be known all around the globe, the World Famous Hot Wings from Circus Sports Bar & Grill certainly cause a stir locally.
-Available in Mild, Med, Hot, Buffalo BBQ, Sweet BBQ, and Garlic Parmesan, they’re always juicy and crisp.
-What’s more, there always seems to be an offer on, with $7 a pound running at various different times throughout the week.
+Even if they're not actually known all around the globe, the World Famous Hot Wings from Circus Sports Bar & Grill certainly cause a stir locally.
+Available in mild, med, hot, Buffalo BBQ, sweet BBQ, and garlic Parmesan, they’re always juicy and crisp.
+Keep an eye out for their regular offers, too.

 The battered wings from high-end Korean chicken joint hiwings have been described as life-changing.
-Crispy and saucy, they’re a textural delight.
-Choose a sauce from 12 fruity and spicy options.
-Not for the faint hearted, all-time best seller Peach Habanero is addictive and seriously hot.
+Crispy and saucy, they’re a textural delight and come with 12 sauce options.
+Not for the faint hearted, all-time bestseller peach habanero is addictive and seriously hot.
 It’s also a popular option to choose SOS (sauce on side), if you’re afraid to jump in at the deep end.

 Utah: medium hot chicken wings, Stellar Wings, Salt Lake City

-Tex-Mex joint Stellar Wings might not look like much from the outside, but trust us, venture indoors and you’ll find some of the best wings in Utah.
+Tex-Mex joint Stellar Wings might not look like much from the outside, but trust us, venture indoors and you’ll find the best wings in Utah.
 They’re big, rich, and can be flavored with a huge choice of rubs and sauces.
-The Medium Hot and Mango Habanero come highly recommended.
+The medium hot and mango habanero come highly recommended.
 You’ll also get a generous portion of fries as well as celery, carrots, and dip.

 Vermont: smoked wings, Bluebird Barbecue, Vermont

-Anywhere featured on Food Network’s Diners, Drive-Ins and Dives is surely worth a visit, and when you check out the smoked wings from Bluebird Barbecue, you’ll understand why it made the cut for the show.
-Its "pitmaster" dry rub and Alabama white sauce makes for a six-pack of smokey (but not overly smokey), well-seasoned and crispy (but not dried out) fried wings.
+Anywhere featured on Food Network’s Diners, Drive-Ins and Dives is surely worth a visit and, when you check out the smoked wings from Bluebird Barbecue, you’ll understand why it made the cut for the show.
+Its 'pitmaster' dry rub and Alabama white sauce makes for a six-pack of smoky, well-seasoned and crispy (but never dry) fried wings.

 Virginia: WingsWay wings, WingsWay, Virginia Beach

-A wing shop with great customer service, everything at WingsWay is made to order, and if you place your order by phone, the restaurant will even call you when it's ready.
+A wing shop with great customer service, everything at WingsWay is made to order and, if you place your order by phone, the restaurant will even call you when it's ready.
 The choice of homemade sauces is hefty, and includes limited-time options such as the sweet-and-sour Pineapple Trail and seriously hot Fireball.
-Guests love the classic Garlic Parmesan and signature, sweet, and mild WingsWay.
-Everything you order comes with fries.
-The restaurant has even got the approval of visitors from Buffalo, New York – the home of the hot wing.
+Guests love the garlic Parmesan and signature WingsWay, a sweet and spicy option.
+Come hungry, as everything you order also comes with fries.

 Washington: chicken wing dinner, Simply Soulful, Seattle

-At soul food spot Simply Soulful, the chicken wing dinner is a popular order.
+At comfort food spot Simply Soulful, the chicken wing dinner is a popular order.
 You get six fried chicken wings, two sides (the mac ‘n’ cheese and collard greens are always good), and a cornbread muffin.
-Customers say you can tell the recipes have been passed down through generations as the chicken is crisp and juicy, and nothing is too salty or sweet.
+Customers say you can tell the recipes have been passed down through generations, as the chicken is crisp and juicy, and nothing is too salty or sweet.

 West Virginia: wings, The Bucket, Dunbar

 Cold beer and budget-friendly wings are what family-friendly sports bar The Bucket is all about.
-Some of the largest and cheapest in the area, you’ll get a plate of 100 for $91, which is great for sharing in a group.
-Choose between fried and smoked, and a couple of sauces from options that include Spicy Honey, Buffalo Ranch, and Carolina Reaper.
+You can get a mammoth plate of 100 for $110, which is great for sharing in a group.
+Choose between fried and smoked, and pick a couple of sauces from options that include spicy honey, Buffalo ranch, and Carolina Reaper.
 Don’t pass on the homemade ranch dressing; it’s a customer favorite.

 Wisconsin: Our Famous Wings, Points East Pub, Milwaukee

-So often dishes are called “famous” and “award-winning”, with little to back the claims up.
-However, Our Famous Wings from local sports bar Points East Pub do have a great reputation.
+By naming their dish Our Famous Wings, Milwaukee's Points East Pub has certainly raised expectations, but these wings do have a seriously great reputation.
 The restaurant deep fries drums and flats, dips them in sauce, then grills them again so the sauce is baked on rather than wet to the touch.
-They come with celery and a choice of ranch or blue cheese dressing.
 Be sure to also check out the restaurant's impressive beer selection.

 The first time you visit Western-style diner Born in a Barn won’t be the last.
-Weary travelers who stop to try its smoked wings and traditional fried wings say it’s mind blowing.
-A particular highlight is the yakitori sauce, a dark, sweet, and savory Japanese-style glaze topped with sliced scallions and toasted sesame seeds.
-But it’s not just the food that does it; the customer service is equally impressive.
+Weary travelers who stop to try the smoked wings and traditional fried wings say they're mind blowing.
+A particular favorite is the Yakitori sauce, a dark, sweet, and savory Japanese-style glaze topped with sliced scallions and toasted sesame seeds.
+It’s not just the food that hits the spot; the customer service is equally impressive.

 Comments